rtm516/GeyserMC-wiki/FAQ.md

 ## If using BungeeCord or another fork, where do I need to put Geyser/Floodgate?
 You only need Geyser and/or Floodgate on the BungeeCord server.

+## How do I include players in commands when using Floodgate?
+If there is a prefix on Floodgate players, the prefix must be included in the name.
+If this does not work, put double-quotes around the name.

 ## How do I add players to the whitelist when using Floodgate?
 There are two ways you can do this.
 The first way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add "username"`, then turn the whitelist back on using `/whitelist on`.
 The second way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.